 Mass soil mixing

-Also known as mass stabilization, is performed with a horizontal axis rotating mixing tool positioned on the end of a track hoe arm.
-The binder is pneumatically injected into the soil mixing tool through a feed pipe, which is attached to the track hoe arm.
+Also known as mass stabilization, it is performed with a horizontal axis rotating mixing tool positioned on the end of a track hoe arm.
+The binder is pneumatically injected into the soil mixing tool through a feed pipe attached to the track hoe arm.